 Multilateral versus bilateral systems

 It is sometimes underlined, MiFID II has introduced this term in the opposition to 'bilateral systems'.

-UK Financial Conduct Authority (FCA) in the document Financial Conduct Authority, Markets in Financial Instruments Directive II Implementation – Consultation Paper I (CP15/43), December 2015 observes: "Multilateral systems may be contrasted with 'bilateral systems' where an investment firm enters into every trade on own account. [...]
+UK Financial Conduct Authority (FCA) in the Consultation Paper I on the MiFID II implementation (CP15/43) of December 2015 observes: "Multilateral systems may be contrasted with 'bilateral systems' where an investment firm enters into every trade on own account. [...]
 Any system or platform is a multilateral system where more than one market participant has the ability to interact with more than one other market participant on that system or platform" (p.
 264).